One good thing came out of COVID-19.

 Microsoft PowerPoint Presentation Translator Add-In

-Update August 26, 2020: It looks like Microsoft retired this add-in.
+Update August 26, 2020: Microsoft retired this add-in.
 Now you can only get it using Office 365.
 Disappointing.
+Tweet @PowerPoint to ask them to bring it back and explain why you can’t use Office 365.

 PowerPoint for the web and Office 365 subscriptions come with subtitles.
 All other editions will need to download Presentation Translator, a PowerPoint add-in.